 To complement the exposure to emerging market government bonds, BlackRock launched the iShares J.P.
 Morgan EM Corporate Bond ETF (CEMB) to offer investors diversified access to emerging market corporate bonds.

-CEMB pays dividends on a monthly basis and has US$456 million in net assets.
-As of 30 July 2021, its 12-month trailing yield is 3.5% and it has generated annualised total returns of 6.6% over the last three years.
-It also represents the largest holding (23.4%) within the Syfe Select Global Income portfolio.
+CEMB pays dividends on a monthly basis and has a 12-month dividend yield of 3.9%, as of 31 March 2022.
+It also represents the largest holding (26.7%) within the Syfe Select Global Income portfolio.

 Short duration high yield corporate bonds: SHYG